Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Antrim Park, Columbus, Ohio, USA

-Maintained by the City of Columbus Parks and Rec, Antrim Park is one of the many parks traversed by the Olentangy Trail – but is well worth visiting all on its own!
-The highlight of the park is the large quarried lake and the 1.2-mile loop trail that goes around it – which is why we rank it as one of the best parks in Columbus, Ohio.
+Still, is well worth visiting all on its own!
+The highlight is the large quarried lake and the 1.2-mile loop trail that goes around it.

 #5 Battelle Darby Creek

-Battelle Darby Creek is the best Metro Park in Columbus, Ohio to see amazing wildlife, specifically the American Bison that freely roam on the enclosed pasture lands.
+Battelle Darby Creek is the best Metro Park in Columbus, Ohio to see amazing wildlife.
+Specifically, the American Bison that freely roam on the enclosed pasture lands.

-While many people go to the park to see the Bison, what some do not realize is that there are miles of trails along the Big and Little Darby Creeks.
-In fact, there are numerous intertwining paths that take visitors through the forest, prairies, wetlands and to the picturesque rivers that are some of the best hikes in Columbus, Ohio.
+While many people go here to see the Bison, what some do not realize is that there are miles of trails along Big and Little Darby Creeks.

-Battelle Darby Creek Park Trails: Columbus, Ohio
+Battelle Darby Creek Park Trails

-When visiting Battelle Darby Creek, we like to park at the Nature Center (Trailhead MAP).
-From there, visitors can walk south on the Darby Creek Greenway Trail through the Bison pastures to the Cedar Ridge Picnic Area.
-Continuing on the trails, the best hikes are down to Darby Creek via the Cobshell Trail (which also links up with Hawthorn and Indian Ridge Trails for further exploration).
+When visiting Battelle Darby Creek, we like to park at the Nature Center (MAP).
+From there, we walk south on the Darby Creek Greenway Trail through the Bison pastures to the Cedar Ridge Picnic Area.

 #6 Blendon Woods Metro Park

-Another great place for hiking around Columbus, Ohio is Blendon Woods.
-The Metro Park is comprised of more than 650 acres of land, which is crisscrossed by interlinking, forested trails that are perfect for hiking Columbus, Ohio.
+It is crisscrossed by interlinking, forested trails that are perfect for hiking Columbus, Ohio.
 The large Thoreau Lake, is a popular birdwatching spot at Blendon Woods.

-Blendon Woods Hiking Trails: Columbus, Ohio
+Blendon Woods Hiking Trails

-The network of connecting trails at Blendon Woods allows hikers to plan different routes.
-Of the several ways to explore the park, our favored route is to start on the Overlook Trail (Trailhead MAP), connect to Ripple Rock Trail and then return via the Brookside Trail, which is about a 1.5-mile hike.
+Then connect to Ripple Rock Trail and return via the Brookside Trail, which is about a 1.5-mile hike.
 There are easy options to detour to the lake (via Lake Trail) or to the meadow (via Sugarbush Trail).

 Columbus Hikes Best Parks by JetSettingFools.com

-#8 Scioto Grove Metro Park Trails
+#8 Scioto Grove Metro Park

-Located along the riverside in Grove City, the Scioto Grove Metro Park features seven miles of intertwining trails.
-In addition to the Columbus hiking trails, the 620-acre park also has picnic shelters, scenic viewpoint platforms, an archery range, a disc golf course and a canoe access point.
+In addition to the Columbus hiking trails, the 620-acre space also has picnic shelters, scenic viewpoint platforms, an archery range, a disc golf course and a canoe access point!

+When hiked as a loop, it’s about 3 miles.
+Plus, it can easily be extended to a longer trek on adjoining trails.
 That said, the riverside trail can get muddy after rain – so keep that in mind as your plan your route.

 #9 Hoover Dam Ohio Trails

-Hoover Dam Hikes: Columbus, Ohio
+Hoover Dam Hikes

 #10 Columbus Park of Roses and Whetstone Park

-Park of Roses Hiking Trails: Columbus, Ohio
+Park of Roses Hiking Trails

-Labeled the Olentangy Trail on Google Maps (Trailhead MAP), there are actually trails on both sides of Adena Brook; the south side follows the top of the ravine, while the north side stays by the creek.
-The trail is best accessed by the small parking lot along Hollenback Road (just before the main parking lot at the Roses Shelter House).
+Labeled the Olentangy Trail (MAP), there are actually trails on both sides of Adena Brook.
+The south side follows the top of the ravine, while the north side stays by the creek.

 #11 Blacklick Woods Metro Park